 Ministry of Education and Science of the Amur Region

-On the topic: “Organizational and legal forms of the enterprise.
-Communities of Indigenous Peoples of the Russian Federation”
+On the topic: “Organizational and legal forms of an enterprise.
+Communities of Indigenous Minorities of the Russian Federation"

 Completed by: Plugar S.S.